igorwojda/android-showcase/README.md

 - Gradle has no way to share dependency versions between library and Gradle plugin or prod and test version of the library ([Issue 16077](https://github.com/gradle/gradle/issues/16077))
 - Android lint complains about exceeding access rights to ArchTaskExecutor [Issue 79189568]((https://issuetracker .google .com/u/0/issues/79189568))
+- JUnit 5 does not support tests with suspended modifier ([Issue 1914](https://github.com/junit-team/junit5/issues/1914))

 ## Contribute